econoalchemist/Passport-Batch2/01_Self-Custody.md

 - In the Envoy app, select `Continue` to initiate your mobile device's camera.
 - Scan the QR code on the Passport with your mobile device.
 - You should receive a notification in the Envoy app that your Passport is secure.
 If your device fails the Supply Chain Validation, it may have been tampered with or swapped out with a malicious device while in transit to you.
 In the unlikely event of a failure, contact The Foundation team via email at <kbd>hello@foundationdevices.com</kbd>.
 If your Passport Supply Chain Validation was successful then select `Continue` in the Envoy app.
-- On the Passport Batch 2, select `Passed`.
+- On the Passport, select `Passed`.

 <p align="center">
   <img src="assets/verify_03.png">